jiaqiwang969/Maple-Curvilinear/README.md

 # Maple-Curvilinear
-Aim: Establishing the link between the Cartesian and column coordinate systems with Maple
+Aim: Establishing the link between the Cartesian and cylinder coordinate systems with Maple